AceRoqs/CryptoTools/README.md

-These are tools I've written to practice breaking ciphers.
+﻿These are tools I've written to practice breaking ciphers.

 _CrappyCrypto_ contains my own versions of cryptographic algorithms that I have written to attack.
 They are not intentionally insecure, but I am not confident in stating that they are hardened against